Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

 \subsection{Addressing the risks of platform agents.}

-\textbf{Decreasing platform surveillance.} At a minimum, agents that work to advance the user's interests (and not those of a platform) would avoid the surveillance that platform agents would otherwise engage in.
-They could be designed to provide users with real control over their data, either operating locally or in the private cloud.
-But more than this, agent advocates could actively defend users against platform surveillance—whether by platform agents or by existing platform infrastructure.
-For example, if agent advocates can effectively browse digital platforms on the user's behalf, extracting information to re-present to them, then they can deliver the benefits of those platforms without the downsides of surveillance and targeted advertising~\citep{RN5434}.
-They could also be designed to monitor users' online activity to detect and interdict any attempts by platforms (or others) to track them online.
+\textbf{Decreasing surveillance harms.} At a minimum, agents that advance the user's and not the platform's interests would avoid the surveillance harms that platform agents would cause.
+They could give users meaningful control over their data, either operating locally or in the private cloud.
+Beyond this, agent advocates could actively \textit{defend} users against platform surveillance.
+For example, if agent advocates can browse digital platforms on the user's behalf, extracting information to re-present to them, they can deliver those platforms' benefits without the downsides of surveillance and targeted advertising~\citep{updated_lazar_moral_2024}.
+They could also be designed to detect and interdict any attempts by platforms (or others) to track them online.

-\textbf{Confronting platforms' market design power.} Platforms' market design power derives from their being a unitary go-between that acts for both sides of the transactions that they mediate.
+\textbf{Confronting platforms' market design power.} Platforms' market design power derives from their being a go-between that acts for both sides of the transactions that they mediate.
 If each party to online transactions has their own representative acting in their interests, the scope for this kind of confected quasi-market is reduced.
-Instead of communicating only through a centralized and self-interested intermediary, parties in two-sided markets could communicate with one another directly, opening up the possibility for new approaches to market design.
-Agent advocates would still depend on \textit{some} matchmaking service, but they would be much better-positioned than human users to monitor those matchmakers for predatory activity and to switch to better alternatives, as well as to communicate directly with counterparties.
-This would enable them to counteract the intermediaries' tendency towards self-preference as well as extraction of privileged information and excessive rent.
-More than just avoiding the worst outcomes of platform agents, agent advocates could help to actively recalibrate the digital economy towards more open and competitive markets.
+Instead of communicating only through a centralized and self-interested intermediary, parties in two-sided markets could communicate with one another through representatives acting in their respective interests, enabling new approaches to market design.
+Agent advocates would still depend on \textit{some} matchmaking service, but they would be better-positioned than human users to monitor those matchmakers for predatory activity and to switch to better alternatives, as well as to communicate directly with counterparties.
+More than just avoiding platform agents' worst outcomes, agent advocates could recalibrate the digital economy towards more competitive markets.